 - Is Sri Lanka safe to travel alone?

 - Is Sri Lanka safe for solo female travelers?

 - FAQs about Staying Safe in Sri Lanka

 - Final Thoughts on the Safety of Sri Lanka

 How Safe is Sri Lanka?
 (Our take.)

-Of course, there are some concerns surrounding the safety of Sri Lanka – specifically with the recent events of 2019 (coming up soon).
+Of course, there are some concerns surrounding the safety when backpacking Sri Lanka – specifically with the events of 2019 (coming up soon).
 That doesn’t mean you shouldn’t go, however: this country is still fantastic and the people are beautiful.

-Though there are places throughout the country that are safer to visit, Sri Lanka is still a popular tourist destination and has been attracting record numbers of tourists year-on-year.
-It’s beautiful and, though not ideal, Sri Lanka is still a safe country to travel.
+Though there are places throughout the country that are safer to visit, Sri Lanka is still a popular tourist destination and has been attracting record numbers of tourists year on year.
+It’s beautiful and, though not ideal, Sri Lanka is still a safe country to travel to.
 So let’s get into the details of this tropical island nation…

-Is Sri Lanka Safe to Visit?
-(The facts.)
+Is Sri Lanka Safe to Visit Right Now?